WergSerg/Auction1/README.md

 "# Auction1"
-This is a test project created to pass the test in a new company.
+This is a test project.
 All necessary dependencies are in the requirements file.